Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to enjoy life as much as possible, experiencing it to the maximum.
-The phrase doesn't refer to "living" in the literal sense but to making the most of every moment.
+The idiom doesn't refer to "living" in the literal sense but to making the most of every moment.

 Origin: